 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Public Radio International (PRI) Left-Center Biased based on editorial positions and story selection that moderately favors the left.
+- Overall, we rate The World from PRX Left-Center Biased based on editorial positions and story selection that moderately favors the left.
 We also rate them Very-High for factual reporting due to excellent sourcing of information and a clean fact check record.

-Factual Reporting: VERY-HIGH
+Factual Reporting: VERY HIGH

 Funded by / Ownership

 The World from PRX is a nonprofit funded through donations, government grants, and advertising.
 The website lists their most prominent foundation supporters as the “John D. and Catherine T. MacArthur Foundation, the Henry Luce Foundation, the Carnegie Corporation, and more.”

 In review, The World from PRX distributes programming to public radio stations.
 Among its programs is the global news program “The World,” which PRI co-produces with the BBC and WGBH Boston.
 The World from PRX stories mostly come from staff reporting from different locations worldwide and are typically highly factual.
 Headlines and articles do not use loaded language such as this: What we know about the new, novel coronavirus: A timeline and this The US has renewed its support for Venezuela’s opposition.
 What does it mean?
 These examples are strongly supported by Reuters, New York Times, and NPR.